 Anti-corruption and bribery

-Sampo Group has zero tolerance towards corruption and bribery, and it expects its employees, customers, suppliers, and other business partners to share the same view.
+Sampo Group has zero tolerance towards corruption and bribery, and it expects its employees, customers, suppliers, and investee companies to share the same view.

-The managing director of each company in Sampo Group has the ultimate responsibility to ensure that sufficient resources are allocated to the prevention of corruption and bribery.
+The CEO of each company in Sampo Group has the ultimate responsibility to ensure that sufficient resources are allocated to the prevention of corruption and bribery.
 Each Group company organises duties and takes other necessary and appropriate measures to comply with the applicable local rules and various sanctions regimes, which may be imposed by the UN and/or the European Union (EU).
-Any suspicions of corruption or bribery can be reported through Sampo Group’s whistleblowing systems or other internal channels.
-Reporting on anti-corruption and bribery activities, as well as on potential incidents, is organised in a manner that ensures that the management and the boards of directors of relevant Group companies receive all material information without undue delay, and that Sampo plc’s Risk Management organisation is informed of all relevant incidents.
-Sampo plc’s Risk Management organisation is responsible for reporting relevant incidents to Sampo plc’s Audit Committee and Board of Directors.

 Related information: